Gondal, India: Culture and economy

+Gondal has a history of art and literature.
+It is the birthplace of poets, singers and artists like Pankaj Udhas, Manhar Udhas, Nirmal Udhas, Dhumketu, Makarand Dave, Jay Vasavada.

 Janmashtami is a major and important festival and usually a week-long holiday.
 The 'Janmashtami Lok Mela' is organized for five to seven days at Sangramsinhji highschool ground (college chowk) to celebrate Janmashtami.

 The largest factors in the economy of Gondal are oil mills and marketing yards.
 Gondal is the largest producer of ground nut oil in Gujarat, with 300–500 oil mills.
 The marketing yard is one of the biggest in the Kathiawar region and the second largest in Gujarat, after Unjha.
 Gondal is growing in the cotton trade with the development of many ginning and pressing industries.

 In addition, there are two Ayurvedic (alternative) medicine manufacturers in Gondal that export overseas, as well as businesses involved in jewelry design, timber trading, and hardware manufacturing.
 Farming is important in the outskirts of Gondal despite a shortage of water.
 The markets for most commodities in Gondal are in two areas known as Nani Bazaar (small market) and Moti Bazaar (large market).
 The main business areas in Gondal include Town Hall, Gundala Street, Nani Bazaar, Moti Bazaar, Kadiyalane, Bus stand road, and Kumbharwada.

 Transportation from other parts of the country is primarily by road and rail.
 Gondal railway station, under the Bhavnagar railway division, serves Gondal city.

 The main residential areas in Gondal include Bhojrajpara, G. Parekh Street,Khandheria Street, Gundala Street, Mahadevwadi, Housing Board, Station Plot, Gundala Road, Yoginagar, Kashi Vishwanath road, Kadavani Nagar, Shajanand Nagar, Khodiyar Nagar and Gokul Dham.
 The most upscale residential areas in Gondal are Bhojrajpara and Kailashbag, which are near to the bus station and the main market.
 Gardens and parks include Tulsi Baugh and Ashapura Gardens.

 The schools in Gondal include St. Mary's School, Vidhya mandir, Patel Boarding, Akshar Purshotam Swami Narayan High School, and Highway Gurukul.
 Monghiba High school is one of the oldest girls' schools in the region.

 Other landmarks in Gondal are the Center Theater, the Roma Theater, College Chowk, and the Victory Cinema.

 In 1947, many people who spoke Memoni migrated to Pakistan.